(All fields required)

 Our mission is to understand the causes of preterm birth and minimize the rate of preterm birth in Ohio and across the country by:

 Significant resources and research will be dedicated to the study of prematurity at Cincinnati Children’s.
-The multidisciplinary Perinatal Institute combines the Divisions of Neonatology, Perinatal Biology, Reproductive Sciences, Pulmonary Biology and Developmental Biology and the Fetal Care Center of Cincinnati.
+The multidisciplinary Perinatal Institute combines the Divisions of Neonatology, Perinatal Biology, Reproductive Sciences, Pulmonary Biology and Developmental Biology and the Cincinnati Fetal Center.

 The institute is at the forefront of much of the landmark research into newborn health issues, including medications to assist lung development, the role of uterine infection in prematurity and the use of breast milk to boost immunity.
 The institute is a regional and national leader in setting the standard for neonatal care.
 We already work on a local and national level to align efforts in public health, clinical care, quality improvement and research to decrease the incidence of prematurity and birth defects, and to improve the health of all newborns.